Alex Lanier

 Alex Lanier (born 26 January 2005) is a French badminton player.
+He was a gold medalist in the 2025 European Championships.
+He became the first ever French player to win a BWF World Tour Super 750 tournament.
+In the juniors, Lanier was a boys' singles gold medalist at the 2022 European Junior Championships, and a bronze medalist at the 2023 World Junior Championships.

 Career

 Alex Lanier started playing badminton at the age of 3 and later joined the Dives-sur-Mer badminton club.
 In 2019, he left the Dives-sur-Mer, to join the club of Strasbourg, to compete in the French interclub division.
 In 2020, he joined INSEP at the age of only 15.

 In June 2021, he competed in the Lithuanian International tournament and won his first international title in the final by defeating Canada's player B. R. Sankeerth.
 Afterwards, he managed to advance to the final at the Latvia International, but lost to India's Meiraba Luwang Maisnam.
 He bounced back at the Italian International and won his second international title by defeating Czech player Jan Louda.

 In 2022, he clinched the boys' singles title at the European Junior Championships.
 In October, he secured his first win on a World Tour event at the age of only 17, as he defeated Japanese Takuma Obayashi at the Canada Open.

+In 2023, Lanier won a bronze medal at the World Junior Championships.